Why It Works

 - Coating the steak with cornstarch creates an extra thin and delicate crust that won't overwhelm the thinly pounded meat.

-- Adding buttermilk to seasoned flour and working it with your fingertips until the mixture resembles coarse wet sand creates an extra crisp-textured breading.
-Baking soda adds lightness to the crust.
+- Adding buttermilk to seasoned flour and working it with your fingertips until the mixture resembles coarse wet sand creates an extra crisp breading.
+Baking powder adds lightness to the crust.

 - Deep frying cooks the steaks more evenly than pan frying.